KevinBonnoron/monadojs/examples/operators/filter/index.md

 # Filter

 `filter` is an operator that do the same as classical **Array.filter**..
-Filters can really be powerful when used with `compose` operator.
+Filters can really be powerful when used with `pipe` operator.

 ## Examples